 Employer sponsorship is a common pathway for skilled workers who are looking to start their Australian dream, work and live in Australia.
 There are currently several types of employer sponsorship visas available in Australia, including the Temporary Skill Shortage visa (subclass 482), Employer Nomination Scheme visa (subclass 186), and Regional Sponsored Migration Scheme visa (subclass 187).
-The eligibility criteria for each of these visas may vary, so it is important to ensure you consult your immigration specialist to ensure you are applying for the correct visa type.
-To be eligible for employer sponsorship, an overseas skilled migrant needs to meet certain criteria:
+The employer sponsorship visa requirements in Australia for each of these visas may vary, so it is important to ensure you consult your immigration specialist to ensure you are applying for the correct visa type.
+To be eligible for employer sponsorship applications in Australia, an overseas skilled migrant needs to meet certain criteria:

 To sponsor overseas workers in Australia, an employer must first be approved by the Australian government as a standard business sponsor.
 To be eligible for approval, the employer must meet certain criteria, the most common ones being: